saurabhd/Torometals/wp-content/plugins/email-subscribers/readme.txt

 * Tested upto 4.2
 * Fixed warning message bug on Roles page
 * Sync Email option has been added in the subscribers admin page. with this option all newly registered email address will be synced automatically into the plugin subscribers group.

+= 2.9 =

+1. Tested upto 4.3
+2. Option available to add same email address to multiple group name
+3. Cron Mail option added.
+With this option you can schedule cron jobs for newsletter and notification emails.
+Using this cron option you can schedule mail (example 100 mails per hour)
+4. Group Name added in the export list.
+5. Mail Type option has been added in the Send Mail admin page.
+With this option you can add the mails into cron job or you can send the mail immediately.
+6. Notification Status option has been added in the notification setup page.
+With this option you can add notification mails into cron job or you can send the mail immediately when new post is published.
+7. Group name filter has been added in the subscriber admin page.

+= 2.9.1 =

+* Fixed cross-site scripting vulnerabilities and a potential SQL injection.

+= 2.9.2 =

+* Add-on plugin available for advanced subscribers form (Users can select interested group in subscribers form).
+* Polish language file added in the language directory.
+* Text Domain slug has been added for Language Packs.

+= 3.0 =

+* Tested upto 4.4

+= 3.0.1 =

+* New contributor name has been added successfully.

 == Upgrade Notice ==